-Click each FAMILY NAME above for information and photos.
+Click each FAMILY NAME above for information and photos; if you are using a cell phone, click on the menu bars to reveal the family names.
 There are sub-headings with much more material, including history, documents, photos and texts.

 Click on images to enlarge them; some may open in a new window and clicking the image again will enlarge it further.

 LINKS are in red and lead to documents, photos and/or articles.
 On family pages, sometimes there are links at the bottom of the page that will take you to a page for a SPECIFIC INDIVIDUAL; there you’ll find a DESCENDANT CHART at the bottom of the page and some photos.
 There are also search and comment features on these pages in the side panel.

 Clicking on the banner “Goldstein, Battalen, Challov and Ronen Families” at the top of any page will return you to the HOME PAGE where the BLOG is.